degreatdigital/Data-Project-1/README.md

 # Data-Project-1
-learning about GitHub repo and open source project
+learning about GitHub repo and open source project.